Recognised as "Centre of Excellence" by DNV-GL

 United Marine Training Center (UMTC) is a state-of-the-art facility that offers cadetship programmes and upgrading training for deck and engine officers and ratings – both for Marlow, as well as other third-party crew and ship management companies.
 A fully equipped ship‘s galley and a culinary training programme ensure cooks are well trained and skilled in a vast variety of cuisines, as needed to prepare meals for a multinational crew.

 Fully customised training courses are administered on the use of modern cranes and heavy lift handling, as well as bridge and engine simulation exercises.
 Computer-based training and classroom courses complement simulators in the purpose-built facilities.
 Finally, cadet and crew training courses are regularly reviewed and enhanced by expert panels, keeping them up-to-date and ahead of industry standards.
 Needless to say, courses fulfil and exceed all STCW, and all other mandatory requirements.

 In 2017, DNV-GL Singapore formally announced UMTC’s recognition as a Centre of Excellence.
-This makes UMTC the 1st maritime training centre in the Philippines and Southeast Asia to obtain this status and only the 2nd currently holding it worldwide.
+This made UMTC the 1st maritime training centre in the Philippines and Southeast Asia to obtain this status.
+Visit the UMTC website